dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-PHASE-4.md

 keycloak   cilium   auth.dalmura.cloud   192.168.77.141   80, 443   19m
 ```

-Ensure that you have a local /etc/hosts override pointing auth.dalmura.cloud => Address then navigate to auth.dalmura.cloud from your browser.
+Ensure that you have a local `/etc/hosts` override pointing `auth.dalmura.cloud` => Above Address, then navigate to `auth.dalmura.cloud` from your browser.

+Later when `auth.dalmura.cloud` is public you can remove the `/etc/hosts` override.